Home for Global Students

 Transportation Costs in Australia vs UK

-Transportation is another key part of the Cost of life in Australia vs UK — whether you’re commuting to work or heading out on the weekend.
-Overall, public transport and daily travel tend to be cheaper in Australia than in the UK, so budget-conscious students and workers often save more on fares down under.
+Transportation is another key part of the cost of life in Australia vs UK — whether you’re commuting to work or heading out on the weekend.
+Public transport in Australia is generally cheaper than in the UK, with monthly passes ranging from A$100 to A$160 in Australia compared to £65 to £178 in the UK.
 Consider season passes, student discounts, and cycling to cut costs further.

 ItemAustralia (AUD)UK (GBP)